patmjen/pygorpho/README.md

 3. Install the required Python packages: `pip install numpy scikit-build cmake ninja`
 4. Build and install: `python setup.py install`

 That should be it!
-To test, navigate to another directory (e.g. `cd ..`), run `python`, and try to `import pygorpho as pg`.
+To test, run `python`, and try to `import pygorpho as pg`.

-**Note**: the reason you have to navigate to another directory before importing the package is because the build step makes a shared library.
-This will be installed with pygorpho, but if you stay in the folder where you cloned the git repo., `import pygorpho` will import from the local version, and not the installed version.